 The Charity Routes To Roots

 Routes to Roots is founded on Christian principles and supports rough sleepers, vulnerably housed (sofa surfers or in B&Bs) and newly housed (formerly homeless) adults in Poole regardless of their faith.

-Engaging the Local Community: R2R offers opportunities to groups, businesses and individuals to volunteer, support and fundraise.
+Engaging the Local Community: We offer opportunities to groups, businesses and individuals to volunteer, support and fundraise.
 By giving presentations and talks about the charity’s vision and mission, our volunteers aim to inform, inspire and raise awareness in local businesses, schools, community groups, and churches.

-Advocacy: R2R monitors the current situation for homeless and vulnerably housed people in Poole and acts as an advocate for them with police, local government and services.
+Advocacy: We monitor the current situation for homeless and vulnerably housed people in Poole and act as an advocate for them with police, local government and services.
 We engage on a regular basis with other agencies working to end homelessness, such as the Homelessness Partnership in Bournemouth, Christchurch and Poole.

 Get In Touch!

 Need more information from us?
 Let us know…